KaeruCT/KaeruFTPload/README.md

 ## Configuration
 In the file `kaeruftpload.conf` you can set your FTP details.
-+host: your FTP server's hostname
+* host: your FTP server's hostname
-+user: your FTP user
+* user: your FTP user
-+password: your FTP user's password
+* password: your FTP user's password
-+directory: the directory in which you want to upload the files +url: the url that you would use to access your file (you can leave it empty)
+* directory: the directory in which you want to upload the files
+* url: the url that you would use to access your file (you can leave it empty)

 I added the url parameter because I like to copy the links to the files I have just uploaded and paste them on IRC or something.